- Sept. 19, 2022: Darvish was named the MLB NL Player of the week.

 "I am certain that they will find that I had no involvement in this matter whatsoever," Darvish said in the statement through his representatives at the Wasserman Media Group.

 Sho Darvish was arrested in October in Japan for allegedly running an illegal gambling ring that reportedly took about 1,850 bets on MLB games as well as professional baseball games in Japan.
 The arrest came after an investigation of more than a year.

 It was unclear if any bets were taken on games involving the Rangers.
 The Japan Times said Osaka police have not accused Yu Darvish of any wrongdoing.
-MLB spokesman Michael Teevan told the Japan Times in an email that the league is aware of situation and looking into it per standard protocols.
+MLB spokesman Michael Teevan told the Japan Times that the league is aware of situation and looking into it per standard protocols.

 Darvish is a huge star in Japan and has appeared on the cover of many of the country's magazines, including GQ.
 He was named GQ's "Man of the Year" in February 2012.
-(Kruth - MLB.com - 10/3/16)
+(Kruth - MLB.com - 10/3/2016)

 2017: Darvish represented Japan in the World Baseball Classic.